-Application fee of $25.00 will be made to the Department of Liquor and Lottery, Liquor Division by following the link provided below.
+Application fee of $25.00 will be made to the Department of Liquor and Lottery, Division of Liquor Control by following the link provided below.

-Application to be filed with the Department of Liquor Control at least 5 days prior to the date of the tasting event.
+Application to be filed with the Division of Liquor Control at least 5 days prior to the date of the tasting event.

 SECOND CLASS LICENSEE: this permit authorizes employees of the permit holder to dispense vinous or malt beverages to retail customers of legal age on the licensee’s premises.
 Vinous or malt beverages for the tasting shall be from the inventory of the licensee.

 A second class licensee may conduct no more than (48) tasting events in a year.

 LICENSED MANUFACTURER OR RECTIFIER OF VINOUS OR MALT BEVERAGES: this permit authorizes the permit holder to dispense vinous or malt beverages produced by the manufacturer or rectifier to retail customers of legal age of consumption on the premises of a second class licensee.

 A manufacturer or rectifier of vinous or malt beverages may conduct no more than (48) tasting events a year on the premises of a second class licensee.

 A tasting event held, not to include tasting events conducted on the premises of a manufacturer or rectifier or on the premises of a fourth class licensee or a promotional tasting: (1) may continue for no more